 McLaurin serves on the board of the Elizabeth Dole Foundation, the Metropolitan Club Preservation Foundation, and the National Trust of Scotland USA Foundation.
 He is also a senior advisor for Concordia, a nonprofit, nonpartisan organization dedicated to actively fostering, elevating, and sustaining cross-sector partnerships for social impact.

-Additional affiliations include: Institute of Classical Architecture & Art, Society of Architectural Historians, Preservation Society of Charleston, Massachusetts Historical Society, Sigma Chi Fraternity, and National Presbyterian Church.
+Additional affiliations include: Institute of Classical Architecture & Art, Society of Architectural Historians, Preservation Society of Charleston, Massachusetts Historical Society, Organization of American Historians, Sigma Chi Fraternity, and National Presbyterian Church.

 McLaurin is a graduate of the University of Alabama and resides in Arlington, Virginia.